-There is no where in law which states any particular travel pattern you much travel in.
-However the Canal and River Trust (CRT) will sometimes use the way you have travelled to say that you are not travelling lawfully.
+There is nowhere in law which states any particular travel pattern you much travel in.
+However the Canal and River Trust (CRT) will sometimes use the way you have travelled to say if you are using your boat for navigation or not.
 If they think you have stayed too long in one area going in-between places or even just doing a u-turn, they might see you as in the wrong.
 However, CRT might concede to your argument if you can prove that they have gotten your pattern of movement wrong.

 The first thing you should do is get all the sighting data that CRT have of your boat.
 To do this email the following email address to request your sighting data: Aileen.O’Connor@canalrivertrust.org.uk.
 Here is a template letter Request sighting data.

 Then compare CRT’s sighting to where you believe you were.
 To understand what CRT sightings mean, use this link:

 If CRT has got it wrong, email them saying they have got it wrong and show them the evidence.
 Here is a template letter Sighting data is wrong.
 Evidence can include the following but are not necessary exclusive to:

 Log book of where your boat was

 Dated pictures of your boat in an area

 GPS of your boat

 Tube/train tickets from the local area

 After submitting the evidence to CRT, they may then take your sightings into account and this might prove to them that you have travelled ‘in the correct manner’.